2203A52096/DAUP_PROJECT/README.md

 Random forest model works best.

 # DAUP_IMAGE : DATA SET FASHION
---> From kaggle different datasets are takena nd this dataset is made.
+--> From kaggle different datasets are taken and this dataset is made.
 Some classes in the dataset are taken from https://www.kaggle.com/datasets/abeerelmorshedy/fashion-clothes and some from https://www.kaggle.com/datasets/ryanbadai/clothes-dataset

 ## Project Workflow